FlexSearch/FlexSearch/spec/Glossary.md

 By default a newly created index stays off-line.
 This is by design to force the user to enable an index before using it.

+# Index Name
+The name of the index on which the operation is to be performed.

+# ModifyIndex
+Represents the operation number associated with the operation in the global order of the operations.
+This allows causal ordering of the events.
+A documents with a lower ModifyIndex can be assumed to be modified before another with a higher number.
+ModifyIndex is used for optimistic concurrency control.

+# Shard Configuration
+Allows to control various Index Shards related settings.

+# Index Configuration
+Allows to control various Index related settings.